msveshnikov/style-scanner/server/package.md

 # AutoResearch Server Package Documentation

-This document provides a comprehensive overview of the configuration and dependencies for the backend server of the AutoResearch.pro platform, as defined in the file:
+This document provides a comprehensive overview of the configuration and dependencies for the backend server of the StyleScanner.vip platform, as defined in the file:
   server/package.json

-AutoResearch Server (named “autoresearch-server”) is the backend component powering AutoResearch.pro—an AI-driven research and presentation platform.
+AutoResearch Server (named “autoresearch-server”) is the backend component powering StyleScanner.vip—an AI-driven research and presentation platform.
 It leverages modern Node.js features (ES modules) and many industry-standard libraries to support API endpoints, authentication, AI service integrations, and performance monitoring.